makovalab-psu/NoiseCancellingRepeatFinder/README.md

 * gcc or similar C compiler and linker
 * python (tested with version 2.7, not likely to work with python 3)
-* R statistical programming language
-* The R package pwr

 Python is not used by the core program, but is needed for a post-processing helper programs included in the package.

-R, specifically the command line version Rscript, is used by the python post-processing script that performs positional-filtering, ncrf_positional_filter.py.

 ### Usage Overview